What is Public Private Partnership?

 BOT and similar arrangements are a kind of specialized concession in which the private sector or private sector consortium finances and develops a new infrastructure project or a major component according to performance standards set by the public sector.
 There are many variations of BOT-type contracts in the literature and in use.
 Under BOTs, the private partner provides the capital required to build the new facility.
 Importantly, the private operator is said “to now own the assets for a period set by the contract” —sufficient time is therefore allowed for the private sector developer to recover investment costs through user charges.
 The public sector may in some cases agree to purchase a minimum level of output produced by the facility to guarantee the private sector ability to recover its costs during operation.
 BOTs generally require complicated financing packages to achieve the large financing amounts and long repayment periods required.
 At the end of the contract, the public sector assumes ownership but can opt to assume operating responsibility, contract the operations responsibility to the developer, or award a new contract to a new partner.
 The distinction between a BOT-type arrangement and a concession—as the term is used here—is that a concession generally involves extensions to and operation of existing systems, whereas a BOT generally involves large “greenfield” investments requiring substantial outside finance, for both equity and debt.

+Risks and rewards in a PPP are allocated and shared in line with the PPP contract between the public and private sectors.
 Privatization refers to the partial or full divestiture of government ownership of an asset.
 Thereafter asset maintenance and service is determined and provided by the new private owners.
 No risks and rewards are shared between the public and private sectors in privatization.
 The new private owners carry risks and rewards conferred by their full or partial ownership of the asset.

 It provides the legal framework which gives the private sector the confidence to engage with the public sector.